-Your doctor will be performing these surgeries using Video-Assisted Thoracic Surgery (VATS).
-In VATS, 1-3 small incisions are made in your chest wall.
-A scope is inserted into the chest cavity so the surgeon can directly look at your lungs and remove the tumor and a small part of your lung.
+Video-Assisted Thoracic Surgery (VATS) is a surgical procedure where 1-3 small incisions are made in your chest wall.
+A scope is inserted into the chest cavity so the surgeon can directly visualize the lining of the chest wall and the surface of the lungs.
+A biopsy can be taken to help with your diagnosis.
+A part of the lung may be removed in order to treat your disease.
+Your doctor may need to make a much bigger incision to safely remove the lung-

-This procedure is done under general anesthesia.
-You will have a chest tube inserted, which re-inflates the lung after the procedure is done.
+This procedure requires general anesthesia and the insertion of a chest tube, which re-inflates the lung after the procedure is done.
 You will remain in the hospital for 1 to 5 days after your surgery.
+Your doctor may know the preliminary results on the same day as the surgery.
+The final pathology report will take 3-5 working days and will be reviewed with you in the hospital or when you return for a postoperative visit.